anonymized-sub/R-VAE-models/README.md

 ### 2-step-Beatnik-126

 2-step model using 11 MIDI files from The Future sample pack.
 Created using duplication up at 528 bars, 250 epochs (Val loss: 5.96)

+### 2-step-UKGarage-135

+2-2tep model using 8 MIDI files from The Future sample pack.
+Created using duplication up at 576 bars, 250 epochs (Val loss: 13.18)